 Millions of people a year visit San Diego’s beaches.
-Many play and fish in the ocean’s lush kelp forests, which stand tall like underwater Redwoods and provide food and shelter for hundreds of species from tiny invertebrates to fish, mammals and birds.
+Residents and tourists alike flock to our coastline to play in the sand, surf the waves, swim the in the coves, fish off the piers and dive the fertile kelp forests, which stand tall like underwater Redwoods and provide food and shelter for hundreds of species from tiny invertebrates to fish, mammals and birds.

-San Diego Coastkeeper’s ocean conservation program also includes two Areas of Special Biological Significance located in La Jolla Shores.
+San Diego Coastkeeper works to support and raise awareness for our also includes two Areas of Special Biological Significance located in La Jolla.
 Part of a statewide network of biologically diverse sections of California’s coast, these ocean parks require preservation of water quality protection from pollution including discharge of wastewater, litter and stormwater runoff.
 Read more about Areas of Special Biological Significance.

 You can help protect San Diego’s ocean.
 Ensure leopard sharks, rays, shovelnose guitarfish and brilliant orange garibaldis continue to dart through kelp and surf grass by donating to and becoming a member of San Diego Coastkeeper.
 Sign up for our electronic newsletter to receive updates on our protected oceans work.